rosette

 Art Moderne: 1930-1940

-A term used to designate the pared down, tradition-oriented style that surfaced in the United States in the 1930s, merging some elements of the Art Deco style with the Bauhaus.
+A term used to designate the pared down, tradition-oriented style that surfaced in America in the 1930s, merging some elements of the Art Deco style with the Bauhaus

 Bauhaus: 1920s